microsoft/PartsUnlimited/docs/HOL-Fault_Injection_for_Service_Fabric_with_Hackathon_Starter/README.md

 `mongod`

+> If MongoDB is not on the path on Windows it will fail to start.
+>
+> You can lauch it directly, the default installation directory is `C:\Program Files\MongoDB\Server\3.2\bin`
-NOTE: you may receive the following error:

-    `Data directory C:\data\db\ not found., terminating`
+> You may receive the following error: `Data directory C:\data\db\ not found., terminating`
+>

-This means you need to create a 'data' folder on whatever drive you're running the CMD instance on, with a sub folder of 'db'.
+>This means you need to create a 'data' folder on whatever drive you're running the CMD instance on, with a sub folder of 'db'.
 MongoDB uses this location to store the database.

 ![](<media/mongod.png>)

 **Step 5.** Lets try run the application locally.

 ```bash
 node app.js